-Unit C3, comprising the oldest colluvial wedge, is an organic-rich subunit of the unit 15 marsh deposits.
-This wedge may more accurately be described as marsh deposits that thicken adjacent to the fault, rather than true colluvium eroded from the scarp.
+Unit C3 is an organic-rich subunit of the unit 15 marsh deposits.
+This wedge likely contains a component of colluvial sediment eroded from the scarp, but primarily comprises marsh deposits that thicken adjacent to the fault.
 Unit C3 formed in response to down-to-the-east slip along a fault trace about 0.5 m east of the main Taylorsville fault trace.
-However, unit C3 is itself faulted by two splays of this same fault, indicating reactivation and upward extension of this fault trace in a subsequent faulting event.
-The C3 colluvial wedge extends over a horizontal distance of about 1.4 m, and attains a maximum thickness of about 10 cm in the South trench.
-Charcoal from the base of the C3 colluvial wedge yielded an age of 1.8 ± 0.1 ka (AE-S-RC4a).
+Unit C3 is itself offset by subsidiary faults active in a subsequent faulting event.
+The C3 wedge extends over a horizontal distance of about 1.4 m and attains a maximum thickness of about 10 cm in the South trench.
+Charcoal from the base of the C3 wedge yielded an age of $1.8 \pm 0.1$ ka (AE-S-RC4a).

-Unit C2, comprising the middle colluvial wedge, is an organic-rich deposit of clayey sediment derived from unit 16.
-Unit C2 accumulated on the hanging wall of the main Taylorsville fault trace, and overlies the paleosol developed on unit 16.
-The C2 colluvial wedge extends over a horizontal distance of about 1.5 m, and attains a maximum thickness of about 12 cm in the South trench.
-At that location, unit C2 is faulted down-to-the-west by a subsidiary fault that is antithetic to the main Taylorsville fault trace.
-Charcoal from the C2 colluvium yielded an age of 0.5 ± 0.04 ka (AE-S-RC10a).
+Unit C2 is an organic-rich deposit of clayey colluvial sediment derived from unit 16.
+Unit C2 accumulated on the hanging wall of the main Taylorsville fault trace and overlies the paleosol developed on unit 16.
+The C2 wedge extends over a horizontal distance of about 1.5 m and attains a maximum thickness of about 12 cm in the South trench.
+At that location, unit C2 is offset down-to-the-west by a subsidiary fault that is antithetic to the main Taylorsville fault trace.
+Charcoal from the C2 colluvium yielded an age of $0.5 \pm 0.04$ ka (AE-S-RC10a).